peterhinch/micropython-async/TUTORIAL.md

 but also because the coroutine performing the polling is descheduled until the `poll` object returns a ready status.

-A device driver capable of employing the IORead mechanism may support `StreamReader`, `StreamWriter` instances or both.
+A device driver capable of employing the stream I/O mechanism may support `StreamReader`, `StreamWriter` instances or both.
 A readable device must provide at least one of the following methods.
 Note that these are synchronous methods.
 The `ioctl` method (see below) ensures that they are only called if